ikocijan/MagicViews/README.md

 MagicViews
 ==========

-Provides a simple way to set custom font in Android applications.
+Provides a simple way to set custom font in Android application.

 ## Usage